 We accrue a tax reserve for additional income taxes, which may become payable in future years as a result of audit adjustments by tax authorities.
 The reserve is based upon management's assessment of all relevant information and is periodically reviewed and adjusted as circumstances warrant.
-As of March 31, 2020 and December 31, 2019, our income tax reserves were approximately \$1.5 million and \$1.6 million, respectively.
-The \$1.5 million balance primarily relates to the potential tax settlements in Hong Kong and adjustments in the area of withholding taxes.
+As of September 30, 2020 and December 31, 2019, our income tax reserves were approximately \$0.9 million and \$1.6 million, respectively.
+The \$0.9 million balance primarily relates to the potential tax settlements in Hong Kong.
 Our income tax reserves are included in income tax payable on the Condensed Consolidated Balance Sheets and within provision for (benefit from) income taxes on the Condensed Consolidated Statements of Operations and Comprehensive Loss.